-Preparing the annual financial statement - How to be perfectly prepared
+Preparing annual financial statements - how to be prepared step by step

 Annual financial statements are purely routine work?
 No!
 It is true that all professionals have a perfect command of their accounting software and know all the legal provisions very well.
 Nevertheless, annual accounts can never be purely routine.
 Why not?
 Quite simply: because the data for accounting comes from people.
 From the salesperson.
 From the product manager.
 From the marketing manager.
 From the caretaker. - People who implement new ideas, face new challenges and use new suppliers, service providers and services every year.